Security/EU AI Act

 Article-by-Article requirements and how Veto maps to them

-Article 9 — Risk management system
+Article 9: Risk management system

 Providers of high-risk AI systems must establish, implement, document, and maintain a risk management system throughout the AI system's lifecycle.
 The system must identify and analyze known and reasonably foreseeable risks, estimate and evaluate risks, and adopt suitable risk management measures.

-How Veto satisfies Art.
+How Veto maps to Art.
 9

-Article 14 — Human oversight
+Article 14: Human oversight

 High-risk AI systems must be designed to be effectively overseen by natural persons during the period of use.
 Oversight measures must enable the individual to fully understand the system's capacities and limitations, to monitor operation, and to intervene or interrupt the system.

-How Veto satisfies Art.
+How Veto maps to Art.
 14

-• Comprehension: Declarative YAML policies are human-readable — auditors and overseers can understand exactly what an agent is permitted to do
+• Comprehension: Declarative YAML policies are human-readable: auditors and overseers can understand exactly what an agent is permitted to do.

-Article 26 — Obligations of deployers
+Article 26: Obligations of deployers

 Deployers of high-risk AI systems must implement appropriate technical and organizational measures to ensure they use such systems in accordance with the instructions of use, monitor operation, keep logs generated by the system, and ensure human oversight by persons with necessary competence, training, and authority.

-How Veto satisfies Art.
+How Veto maps to Art.
 26

-• Instructions of use: Policies define the permitted envelope of agent behavior — this is the deployer's implementation of the provider's instructions
+• Instructions of use: Policies define the permitted envelope of agent behavior.
+This is the deployer's implementation of the provider's instructions.

-Article 52 — Transparency obligations
+Article 50: Transparency obligations

 Providers must ensure that AI systems intended to interact with natural persons are designed and developed so that the natural person is informed they are interacting with an AI system, unless this is obvious from the context.

 How Veto supports Art.
-52
+50

-• Policy documentation: Version-controlled YAML policies serve as documentation of the AI system's intended behavior and constraints
+• Policy documentation: Version-controlled YAML policies serve as documentation of the AI system's intended behavior and constraints.

-The AI Pact and early compliance
+The AI Pact and early implementation

 Enforcement timeline